 Our survey experiment was conducted between March 3rd and 9th, 2020 through an online survey platform Qualtrics.
-We recruited 1527 Japanese respondents (18 years or older) from the online cloud-sourcing platform Lancers.5 While a study shows that convenient samples from crowd-sourcing platforms generate similar experimental results as population-based samples (Mullinix et al. 2015), readers should avoid generalizing our findings for the larger population.
+We recruited 1527 Japanese respondents (18 years or older) from the online cloud-sourcing platform Lancers.5 Subjects were paid 100 yen (approximately one dollar) for participation.
+While a study shows that convenient samples from crowd-sourcing platforms generate similar experimental results as population-based samples (Mullinix et al. 2015), readers should be cautious in generalizing our findings for the larger population.

 We designed the experiment using both across- and within-subject treatments.
 First, we asked respondents for their opinions on the regulation of public expression.
 We were interested in the interaction between opinion and ideology, but ideological predispositions cannot be assigned randomly.
 Instead, we described the issue in ways that left- and rightwing ideologues typically do.
-In this way, we could manipulate the "ideological framework"
+In this way, we could manipulate the "ideological framework" of the issue and measure "ideological" opinions from both left- and right-wing perspectives.